+The TOE monitors IT systems for activity that may indicate inappropriate activity on the IT system.
+The server or network devices monitored by the TOE are called nodes.
+There are multiple types of nodes - a file server node, a database node, a directory server node, a network device node, virtual infrastructure node and a custom node.
 There are two classes of nodes that the TOE can monitor, those with built-in external administration interfaces and those without.
-Examples of the kind of node with built-in administration interfaces are databases, directory servers, firewalls, routers, switches, load balancers, etc. Some of these external interfaces use web servers and allow administration via a remote web browser, and others provide command line interfaces or other custom protocols.
-Examples of nodes without built-in administration interfaces are Microsoft Windows systems and UNIX systems (Solaris, AIX, HP-UX, etc.) These nodes are referred to as Agent nodes (or file server nodes) and host an installation of Tripwire Enterprise Agent.
+Examples of nodes with built-in administration interfaces are databases, directory servers, firewalls, routers, switches, load balancers, etc. Some of these external interfaces use web servers and allow administration via a remote web browser, and others provide command line interfaces or other custom protocols.
+Examples of nodes without built-in administration interfaces are Microsoft Windows systems and Linux systems.
+These nodes are referred to as Agent nodes (or file server nodes) and host an installation of Tripwire Enterprise Java Agent or Tripwire Enterprise Axon Agent.
+To create a file server node (includes desktops), a TE Agent is installed on file server.
+The other node types are assigned a delegate TE Agent that processes some TE functions for the node.

-The Tripwire Enterprise Agent provides an interface for Tripwire Enterprise Server where none otherwise exists or to provide a more fully featured interface than an existing one.
+The Tripwire Enterprise Agents provide an interface for Tripwire Enterprise Server where none otherwise exists or to provide a more fully featured interface than an existing one.
 Tripwire Enterprise Agents are installed on nodes that run server-type operating system.
+When installed on a node, the TE Agent is always running and ready to receive instructions from the TE Server.
+The TE Agent executes baselines and integrity checks on its node and communicates the results from those operations to the TE Server for reporting and for integration with system-wide results.
+The TE Agent is capable of collecting audit events from monitored systems.
+The audit events are collected from logs on the systems or from the TE Event Generator.
+The TE Event Generator is an auditing utility for UNIX and Windows file servers that create audit events for monitored files, directories, registry keys, and registry entries.
 If an Event Generator is installed on an Agent system, the system can be monitored for changes made in real-time.